marcomc/mcp-osxphotos/README.md

 - The tests don’t require `osxphotos` to be installed; they only report discovery status.
 If `osxphotos` is not found, the test still passes as long as `osxphotos_health` returns the expected JSON shape.
 - The tests add `src/` to `sys.path` so they work from a local checkout without installation.

+### Common pitfalls and troubleshooting

+- ModuleNotFoundError: No module named 'mcp' when launching from a GUI:
+    - Ensure you launch with a Python that has project dependencies available.
+Prefer:
+        - `command`: absolute path to your venv’s Python, or
+        - `command`: `uv` with `args`: `["--directory", "/path/to/mcp-osxphotos", "run", "python", "src/mcp_osxphotos/server.py"]`.
+- JSON parse errors like “Unexpected token … is not valid JSON”:
+    - Don’t use `mcp dev` in your GUI config.
+It prints banners to stdout.
+Launch the server directly.
+- GUI apps often don’t inherit your PATH:
+    - Set `OSXPHOTOS_BIN` to the absolute path for `osxphotos`.
+    - Consider using absolute paths for `uv`, `python`, etc., in your client config.

 ## License